 “Rune!”
 Kari called.
 “Rune, I—we—we…”

 Her speech dissolved into panting; she had sprinted all the way.
 Between her gasps, she started to ask him why he had left, but stopped as soon as they decided he did not have an answer.
-She had changed from her nightclothes into the mismatched outfit she left at the Winters’ in case her clothes were stained during battles.
+She had half-changed from her nightclothes into the mismatched outfit she left at the Winters’ in case her clothes were stained or torn during battles.
 The sleeves of her nightshirt extended beyond those of the pale green cardigan she had outgrown by years.
-She wore the pastel-patterned, knee-length circle skirt with lace trim and appended pockets on top of her thin pajama pants.
+A pastel-patterned, knee-length circle skirt with lace trim and appended pockets sat on top of her thin pajama pants.
 They were clothes she should have remembered storing in the barn, but were instead in Rune’s room, stuffed underneath his dresser.

 “Althea and Faenon… they’re—she—they’re coming, they…” She paused for another breath, leaning on her hands.
 “Faenon said that… he was saying—I didn’t… hear everything, I just started getting the…”

 On her shoulder was Rune’s backpack, sagging in a different shape than the one his books gave it.
 A layer of chain mail rustled between her nightclothes and her cardigan and skirt.
-Around her waist, she fastened the belt that held her bow and quiver.
+Around her waist was the belt that held her bow and quiver.
 She handed Rune his shoes.
 Inside each was a sock; they almost matched.

 “I’ve got a sweater and your mail armor and,” Kari went on, thumbing over her shoulder at the backpack, “and pants, in my—in your…”